anil614sagar/advanceddevjam/lab8.md

 	![image alt text](images/lab-8/image_13.png)

-* Click on the API proxy that you created in the pre requisites step.
+* Now, select the API proxy that you created in the pre requisites step.

 * Click on the **Develop** tab.
 Select **PreFlow** from the sidebar under **Proxy Endpoints** section